thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

     oc rollout restart deployment capa-controller-manager -n multicluster-engine
     ```

-### Creating a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API (Technology Preview)
+### Creating a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API

 A Red Hat OpenShift Service on AWS with hosted control planes cluster is
 a deployment model for Red Hat OpenShift Service on AWS where the